loyjoy/academy/basic/menu/data/data.md

 ### 2. Consents

-In the consents tab you can see which customer has given which consent.
+In the consents tab, you can see which customer has given which consent.
 The data is sorted by time.
-The time stamp indicates at which point in time the client gave this consent.
+The timestamp indicates at which point in time the client gave this consent.

 There are two ways to delete data.
 Either you delete individual customers using the button behind the corresponding customer or you delete all customers at the same